Sleepy. Quiet. Low-key. That’s how the Mexican beach town of Zihuatanejo is often described.

 You can also see two-foot-long iguanas resting on tree branches (keeping out of harm’s way).
 White herons and other exotic birds strut their stuff too here.

 Like this post?
-Then pin to your “Mexico” or “Travel” board!
+Then pin it to Pinterest!

 Photo credits: 6, 7, 9, 10, 12 to 15, 17 © Janice and George Mucalov, SandInMySuitcase